How To Link Cells In Two Different Google Sheets

 Step 2: Identify the Cells to Link

 Identify the cells in both sheets that you want to link.
 These cells should contain the data that you want to reference in the other sheet.
 For example, if you want to link a cell in Sheet A to a cell in Sheet B, make sure both cells contain the same data.
-(See Also: How To Change The Date In Google Sheets)
+(See Also: How To Add Date And Time In Google Sheets)

 Step 3: Enter the Formula